hydrodynamicstability/physicsReviewJournals/README.md

 ### Elsevier

-I have selected two of their review serials for inclusion here; both are in the form of book series (originally published by Academic Press), like *Advances in Chemical Physics*.
+I have selected two of their review serials for inclusion here; both are in the form of book series (originally published by Academic Press), like the *Annual Reviews* and *Advances in Chemical Physics*.

 [Advances in Applied Mechanics](https://www.sciencedirect.com/bookseries/advances-in-applied-mechanics) began in 1948 under co-editors Richard von Mises and Theodore von Karman.
 Among the authors in the first volume were Hugh Dryden, Jan Burgers, Hilda Geiringer, and Mises himself.